SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ## Working with different environments

 A Spin **Environment** is a set of servers which run the Spin containers.
-Each environment is isolated and seperate from the other environments.
+Each environment is isolated and separate from the other environments.
 Spin has two main environments for NERSC users:

 * 'dev-cattle' is for use with applications which are under development
 * 'prod-cattle' is used for production services.